Grant Hammond

 Grant Hammond, Nashville Real Estate Broker at Compass RE

-Last updated: April 2026
+Last updated: May 2026

+In addition, Greater Nashville REALTORS has recognized him with the Diamond Elite Award of Excellence 9 times, the organization’s highest sustained performance recognition.
 The Wall Street Journal, the Los Angeles Times, The Tennessean, and the Nashville Business Journal have cited his market analysis.
 He holds Tennessee Broker License #261980.
 His office is at Compass RE, 3990 Hillsboro Pike, Suite 320, Nashville, TN 37215.
-Notably, his entry into real estate began not as a broker but as a long-term rental property investor, a practice he has maintained for 25 years across Middle Tennessee.

 The Nashville Market Context

-Grant Hammond has spent 25 years studying how these forces interact at the neighborhood level.
+Consequently, Hammond has spent 25 years studying how these forces interact at the neighborhood level.
 His published Nashville real estate market analysis reflects that granularity.

 Nashville Real Estate Expertise

-Grant Hammond on Luxury Residential Real Estate
+Grant Hammond on Nashville Luxury Homes

-Airbnb and Short-Term Rental Investment Properties
+Grant Hammond on Airbnb and Short-Term Rental Investment Properties

 Hammond has completed more than 550 Airbnb and short-term rental transactions in Nashville.
-That volume therefore positions him among the most experienced STR investment brokers in the country.
+That volume positions him among the most experienced STR investment brokers in the country.
 His work spans purpose-built non-owner-occupied developments, individual investment acquisitions, and portfolio exits.

-Every short-term rental transaction in Nashville requires a layered set of decisions.
-Zoning classification, Metro Nashville permit status, HOA compliance, revenue modeling, and exit strategy planning all demand specialized knowledge.
-General brokerage experience does not prepare most brokers to handle them well.
-Hammond addresses each element as standard practice.
 Critically, he approaches every STR transaction as an investor himself, not only as a broker.
 That perspective comes from nearly a decade of active STR ownership and 25 years of long-term rental ownership, all within the same Middle Tennessee markets where he advises clients.

 National media outlets have cited his STR research as a primary source on Nashville market conditions.
 He publishes that research through the Nashville Airbnb Market Report.